roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/deactivate-app.md

 ## Reactive a model-driven app

-A deactivated app can be reactivated by selecting the app and then selecting **Activate**.
+A deactivated app can be reactivated by following the same process and then selecting **Activate**.

 ### See also